briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             blood serum, or blood plasma.
 This limitation does not apply to the taking of breath or urine specimens.
-A person authorized to withdraw blood under this subsection may refuse to withdraw blood under this subsection, if in that person’s opinion, the physical welfare of the person would be endangered by the withdrawing of blood.
+A person authorized to withdraw blood under this subsection may refuse to withdraw blood under this subsection, if in that person's opinion, the physical welfare of the person would be endangered by the withdrawing of blood.
 The bodily substance withdrawn under subsection (e)(1)B. hereof shall be analyzed in accordance with methods approved by the Director of